ScottLogic/blog/_posts/2025-10-13-tracking-the-carbon-footprint-of-content.md

 Whether content is treated as a commodity or public good, in the case of cultural heritage with digital libraries as an example, understanding the environmental impact of handling digital content requires examining its lifecycle.

 We looked at ways to locate these emissions across all kinds of media, from news articles and blog posts through to photos, audio files and videos.
-This cluster includes everything from video and music streaming, video conferencing, social media, emails and inferences with [foundation models](https://www.adalovelaceinstitute.org/resource/foundation-models-explainer/), which we’ll explore further down in this article.
+This cluster includes everything from video and music streaming, video conferencing, social media and emails.

 ![My Image]({{ site.baseurl }}/hsauve/assets/content/two-people-filming.jpg "Two people filming with a camera")

 <sub>_Photo by [Marcos Rocha](https://unsplash.com/@marcosrochatv) on [Unsplash](https://unsplash.com/photos/man-in-red-long-sleeve-shirt-using-black-video-camera-_XgGN5yo1QE)_</sub>

 ### Content production

-Content production encompasses all activities directly involved in creating and editing digital content, and varies greatly based on content type and production scale.

 Content production activites include energy consumption from equipment operation (lighting, cameras, computers), physical production (sets, construction materials, costumes and props), location production and travel, and increasingly artificial Intelligence tools for editing and visual effects.